ubleipzig/autoconfig/docs/vufind.md

 ignored, when `--skip-config` is specified and the `config.ini` entry for the database *autoconfig* creates the database from is present.
 * `--db-client`: The specified value will be set as host which the db server sees the db client as.
-Tthis is not necessarily your vufind-client`s hostname but the ip - or hostname which the db-server resolves to that ip - which the client uses to connect to the db-server.
+Tthis is not necessarily your VuFind-client`s hostname but the ip - or hostname which the db-server resolves to that ip - which the client uses to connect to the db-server.
 * `--db-admin-user`: The administrative user that performes all database actions.
 Defaults to `root`.
 * `--db-admin-password`: The password of the administrative user.
 Defaults to none.